 These courses provide hands-on experience in the practice of human rights law, often by working with a variety of clients.

-Human Rights in Action (Field Experience in Honduras)
+Human Rights in Action Clinic (Field Experience in Honduras)

-Note: This course is four units.
-The Field Experience represents the equivalent of two units of work, and the semester component represents two units of work.
+Note: This course is 4 credits.
+The J-Term Field Experience is required and represents the equivalent of 2 credits of work, while the semester component represents an additional 2 credits of work.
 Students must have Spanish-language competency.
-Max four students.
+Max four students

 Instructor: Joseph Berra

-The Human Rights in Action Clinic (HRAC) with International Human Rights Field Experience will be offered in Spring 2025 for four credits.
-A required component of the course is the J-Term trip to Honduras, which including travel days runs from January 4 – 20, 2025.
+The Human Rights in Action Clinic (HRAC) with International Human Rights Field Experience will be offered in Spring 2026 for 4 credits.
+A required component of the course is the J-Term trip to Honduras, which will take place January 4 – 19, 2026.

 The HRAC-International Field Experience offers students a unique opportunity to engage in human rights work in an international context and learn from leading human rights lawyers and activists on the ground.
-Building on clinical work of Human Rights in the Americas Director Joseph Berra with clients and partners in Honduras, the 2025 course will give students an intensive immersion experience in the human rights struggle in Honduras.
+Building on the clinical work of Human Rights in the Americas Director, Joseph Berra, with clients and partners in Honduras, the course will give students an intensive immersion experience in the human rights struggle in Honduras.

 Students will participate in various learning modules and workshops in dialog with our partners, clients, and activists, as well as conduct fieldwork in a collaborative model of human rights advocacy on behalf of our clients and in support of the litigation efforts of our partners.
 The students will then continue the Clinic work on projects arising out of the fieldwork during the Spring semester, meeting once a week for Clinic seminars, workshops and project rounds.
 Past projects have focused on work with Indigenous and Afro-descendant communities, defense of territory, and resistance to extractivist industries, as well as litigation in the Inter-American System for Human Rights.